 World Cup 2022 TV schedule: How to watch England games in Qatar

-It is now just two days until the start of the Qatar 2022 World Cup which kicks off on Sunday, with England getting their campaign under way on Monday.
+The Qatar 2022 World Cup has finally begun, with England getting their campaign under way with a 6-2 victory over Iran.

-The BBC landed two of England's three World Cup group matches, including the fixture against Iran on the second day of the tournament.
+The BBC landed two of England's three World Cup group matches, including the fixture against Iran on Monday, the second day of the tournament.
+The BBC also secured the rights to broadcast the opening ceremony.

 In the latest share between free-to-air broadcasters, ITV screen the second match against USA, and potentially the last 16 and quarter-final.